kumahq/kuma-website/docs/docs/0.3.1/README.md

 **Real-Time Support**: The Kuma community provides channels for real-time communication and support that you can explore in our [Community](/community) page.
 It also provides dedicated [Enterprise Support](/request-demo) delivered by [Kong](https://konghq.com).
 :::

-## Enabling Modernization
+## VM and K8s support

+The platform agnosticity of Kuma enables Service Mesh to the entire organization - and not just Kubernetes - making it a more viable solution for the entire organization.

 Until now, Service Mesh has been considered to be the last step of architecture modernization after transitioning to containers and perhaps to Kubernetes.
 This approach is entirely backwards.
-It makes the adoption and the business value of Service Mesh available only after implementing other massive transformations that—in the meanwhile—can go wrong.
+It makes the adoption and the business value of Service Mesh available only after implementing other massive transformations that - in the meanwhile - can go wrong.

 In reality, we want Service Mesh to be available *before* we implement other transitions so that we can keep the network both secure and observable in the process.
 With Kuma, Service Mesh is indeed the **first step** towards modernization.